Totally compatible structures on the radical of an incidence algebra: Introduction

-Having prepared all the necessary general background, in \cref{sec-prop-tot-comp} we focus on the algebra $J(I(X,K))$ and first describe in \cref{descr-centroid-J} its centroid, which is itself an interesting object of study.
-It is then used in \cref{proper-tot-comp-explicit} to give a description of proper totally compatible structures on $J(I(X,K))$.
+Having prepared all the necessary general background, in Section~\ref{sec-prop-tot-comp} we focus on the algebra $J(I(X,K))$ and first describe in Proposition~\ref{descr-centroid-J} its centroid, which is itself an interesting object of study.
+It is then used in Corollary~\ref{proper-tot-comp-explicit} to give a~description of proper totally compatible structures on $J(I(X,K))$.

-Finally, in \cref{sec-tot-comp} we prove our main result \cref{tot-comp-exactly-bl+lin-comb-*_C}, which gives a complete description of totally compatible structures on $J(I(X,K))$.
-Annihilator-valued structures again play an important role in this case, but, instead of $*_\vf$, we obtain a more general class of structures that behave locally as $*_\vf$.
-In \cref{suff-cond-all-tot-comp-are-proper}, we find a sufficient condition on $X$ under which all the totally compatible structures on $J(I(X,K))$ are proper. \cref{Y-poset-non-proper} shows that non-proper totally compatible structures on $J(I(X,K))$ may indeed exist, and \cref{Y-poset-non-proper} demonstrates that the condition from \cref{suff-cond-all-tot-comp-are-proper} is not necessary.
-We then give \cref{Y-poset-ann-val} that illustrates the situation when all the totally compatible structures on $J(I(X,K))$ are annihilator-valued.
-In fact, this happens if and only if $X$ has length at most $2$, as proved in \cref{all-tot-comp-ann-val<=>l(X)<=2}.
+Finally, in Section~\ref{sec-tot-comp} we prove our main result Theorem~\ref{tot-comp-exactly-bl+lin-comb-*_C}, which gives a~complete description of totally compatible structures on $J(I(X,K))$.
+Annihilator-valued structures again play an important role in this case, but, instead of $*_\vf$, we obtain a~more general class of structures that behave locally as $*_\vf$.
+In Corollary~\ref{suff-cond-all-tot-comp-are-proper}, we find a~sufficient condition on $X$ under which all the totally compatible structures on $J(I(X,K))$ are proper.
+Example~\ref{Y-poset-non-proper} shows that non-proper totally compatible structures on $J(I(X,K))$ may indeed exist, and Example~\ref{Y-poset-non-proper} demonstrates that the condition from Corollary~\ref{suff-cond-all-tot-comp-are-proper} is not necessary.
+We then give Example~\ref{Y-poset-ann-val} that illustrates the situation when all the totally compatible structures on $J(I(X,K))$ are annihilator-valued.
+In fact, this happens if and only if $X$ has length at most $2$, as proved in Proposition~\ref{all-tot-comp-ann-val<=>l(X)<=2}.
 We leave as an open problem to describe finite posets $X$ such that all the totally compatible structures on $J(I(X,K))$ are proper.